luxfi/LPs/LPs/lp-2204-secp256r1-curve-integration.md

 **Network Upgrade Required**:
 - C-Chain and EVM L1s need coordinated upgrade
-- Individual subnets can adopt independently
+- Individual chains can adopt independently
 - Compatible with ProposerVM and other consensus layers

 **Cross-Ecosystem Compatibility**: